Serving

 Cilantro Leaves

 2. Rinse MOONG DAL well and soak in water to cover for 1/2 hour, Drain and put in a saucepan with Turmeric and 1 c Water.
-Bring to a boil uncovered, then cover and simmer on very low heat until done - 1/2 to 3/4 hour depending on how you like your dal (in India they like it quite mushy).
+Bring to a boil uncovered (to keep it from foaming over), then cover and simmer on very low heat until done - 1/2 to 3/4 hour depending on how you like your dal (in India they like it quite mushy).

 3. In a mortar, crush URAD DAL until a bit coarser than coarse corn meal.

-4. In a small skillet, place 1 t Oil, Urad Dal, Cumin Seed, Chilis and Curry Leaves.
+4. In a small skillet, heat 1 t Oil.
+Stir in Urad Dal, Cumin Seed, Chilis and Curry Leaves.
 Fry stirring over very moderate flame until the Urad becomes a light golden color.
 Turn off heat and stir in Coconut and Salt.
 Pour out on a plate to cool thoroughly.

 5. Pound cooled Paste mix in a mortar until it is a paste, then mix it with the cooked Moong.

-8. Stir in Winter Melon and about 1/2 cup of the reserved Cooking Water.
+2. Stir in Ash Gourd and about 1/2 cup of the reserved Cooking Water.
 Bring it up to a boil, then stir in Moong mix.
 Adjust liquid so it's the consistency you want (I make it fairly loose to go with rice) and bring back up hot.

 NOTES:

-4. Chilis: If you like hot, use dried red Arobols or Thai chilis.
+> If you like hot, use dried red de Arbols or Thai chilis.
 For less heat use the common Japones.
-For details see our Chili Page.
+For details see our Indian Chilis.

-6. Coconut: For this recipe we presume this is dried grated coconut, but about the same amount of fresh grated could be used.
+For this recipe we presume this is dried grated coconut, but just a little more of fresh grated could be used.